knitchg/Just-Test-It/README.md

 - Download the latest chrome WebDriver
 - Add the correct chrome WebDriver path in src/main/java/DriverFactory.java

+## How to execute the test
+- Open the project in IntelliJ
+- Right click src/test/java
+- Select 'Run all tests' (shortcut = ctrl + shift + F10)

 ## Frameworks
 - Selenium WebDriver (Chrome)
 - JUnit